Create a Basic RDP Connection

 | username | A username with permission to log into the Windows SUT.
 For connections defined in EPF, you can qualify the username with the domain. |

-| password | The password for the username specified above.
+| password | The password for the username specified.
 If your Eggplant Test product is running on Mac or Windows, you can avoid specifying a password here by storing your credentials in your operating system's credential manager.
 See Securing SUT Connection Credentials for more information. |

 | serverPort | The port number to use for the connection on the Windows system.
 Default: 3389 (Integer) |

-| domain (EPGW only) | The domain to which the Windows SUT and username specified above belong.
-For EPGW only, this is a separate field. |
+| domain (EPGW only) | The domain to which the Windows SUT and username specified belong.
+This is a separate field. |

 | resolution (EPGW only) | The screen resolution in pixels you want for your SUT viewer window display. |